Transocean: Deepwater Horizon drilling rig explosion (2010)

 On 20 April 2010, a fire was reported on a Transocean-owned semisubmersible drilling rig, Deepwater Horizon.
 Deepwater Horizon was a RBS8D design of Reading & Bates Falcon, a firm that was acquired by Transocean in 2001.
 The fire broke out at 10:00 p.m.
-CDT UTC−5 in US waters of Mississippi Canyon 252 in the Gulf of Mexico.
+CDT UTC−5 in US waters of Mississippi Canyon Block 252 in the Gulf of Mexico.
 The rig was 41 mi off the Louisiana coast.
 The US Coast Guard launched a rescue operation after the explosion which killed 11 workers and critically injured seven of the 126-member crew.

 Deepwater Horizon was completely destroyed and subsequently sank.

 As the Deepwater Horizon sank, the riser pipe that connected the well-head to the rig was severed.
 As a result, oil began to spill into the Gulf of Mexico.
-Estimates of the leak were about 80,000 barrels per day – for 87 days.
+Estimates of the leak were about 80,000 barrels per day – for 87 days, resulting in 134 million gallons of oil being released into the Gulf.

 Louisiana Governor Bobby Jindal declared a state of emergency on 29 April, as the oil slick grew and headed toward the most important and most sensitive wetlands in North America, threatening to destroy wildlife and the livelihood of thousands of fishermen.
 The head of BP Group told CNN's Brian Todd on 28 April that the accident could have been prevented and focused blame on Transocean, which owned and partly manned the rig.